nikkilr88/301-Days-Of-Code/log.md

 **Today's Progress**: Finished reading chapter 3 of *Eloquent Javascript* and completed the exercises.
 Got back to the course and finished up AJAX part 2.

 **Thoughts:**: Got a pretty early start and had good day!
-Testing is comming up next, so we'll see how that goes.
+Testing is coming up next, so we'll see how that goes.

 **Link to work:**: [Ron Swanson](https://codepen.io/nikkilr88/pen/gXQrGJ?editors=0010) | [Minimum](https://repl.it/@nikkilr88/Eloquent-JS-Minimum) | [Recursion](https://repl.it/@nikkilr88/Eloquent-JS-Recursion) | [Bean Counting](https://repl.it/@nikkilr88/Eloquent-JS-Bean-Counting)